Canton of Mana

-The canton of Mana (French: Canton de Mana) is one of the former cantons of the Guyane department in French Guiana.
-It was located in the arrondissement of Saint-Laurent-du-Maroni, and consisted of two communes.
-Its administrative seat was located in Mana.
-Its population was 10,661 in 2012.
+The canton of Mana (French: Canton de Mana) was one of the former cantons of the Guyane department in French Guiana.
+Located in the arrondissement of Saint-Laurent-du-Maroni in the northwestern part of the territory, the canton consisted of the communes of Mana and Awala-Yalimapo, with its administrative seat in Mana.
+The canton had a population of 10,661 in 2012.
+The canton was abolished on 31 December 2015 as part of the territorial reorganisation of French Guiana.